jpotter80/yollama/README.md

 # Yollama

-Yollama is a web-based user interface for interacting with locally installed Ollama models.
-It provides an intuitive interface for selecting models, sending prompts, and managing responses.
+Yollama is a simple, web-based user interface for interacting with locally installed Ollama models.
+It provides an intuitive interface for selecting models, sending prompts, and copying the output.

 # Screenshot